Loading...

 }

-Note: ELECTRODE is the default setting for type and is therefor optional for electrode inputs from Axon devices.
-It is shown for illustrative purposes in the configuration shown above.
+Note: ELECTRODE is the default type setting for broadband source channel data and is therefore optional for electrode inputs from Axon devices.
+It is included for illustrative purposes in the configuration shown above.

-Please refer to the Synapse peripheral documentation for a complete list of configuration options.
+Please refer to the Synapse peripheral documentation for a complete list of configuration options for Axon devices using the Nixel 512.

 Synapse API